marcelomaidden/jobsity-bowling-game/README.md

 You MUST have Ruby installed in your system.
 If you don't have it installed you can go this page [Install Ruby](https://www.theodinproject.com/courses/web-development-101/lessons/installing-ruby)

-After that install the necessary packages by typing the command below:

-  `bundle install`

 After installing ruby, you can download the repo or clone it (paste on the terminal) `git clone git@github.com:marcelomaidden/jobsity-bowling-game.git` then change to the project directory
 `cd jobsity-bowling-game`
+Finally install the necessary packages by typing the command below:

+  `bundle install`

 ## run-bowling-game
 You will need to execute the main file located inside the root folder inside the project.